National Olympic Committee of Ukraine: Olympic stork

-«Pole Vaulting at Maidan»
+Pole Vaulting at Maidan

-In 2007 competition of pole stars the «Pole Vaulting at Maidan» was initiated by National Olympic Committee of Ukraine.
+In 2007 competition of pole stars the Pole Vaulting at Maidan was initiated by National Olympic Committee of Ukraine.
 This event is organized by NOC of Ukraine and the Athletics Federation of Ukraine and is included to the official IAAF calendar.

 The top athletes compete in the outdoor event at the main square of the country.

 In 2011 Russian Aleksey Kovalchuk set a record of the tournament- 5.72 m.

-The world record in the male pole vault outdoor – 6.14 m - belongs to the legendary Ukrainian Sergey Bubka.
-He also set the still unbroken indoor record - 6.15 m.
+The world record in the male pole vault outdoor – 6.14 m – belonging to Sergey Bubka.
+He also set the still unbroken indoor record at 6.15 m.

 Collective members

 National Sports Federations

 There are 46 national federations for Olympic sports which are members of the NOC: